matthewpanizza/WaterNet23/README.md

 ### Water Vehicle Power System

 One of the intentions of these water vehicles was to have them  monitor one place on an aquaculture pond for many days on end.
 To achieve this, we both needed a large battery and a solar charging system.
 The battery was constructed out of [21700 Lithium-ion](https://liionwholesale.com/collections/batteries/products/lishen-21700-lr2170sd-9-6a-flat-top-5000mah-battery-genuine) cells and had a 4-series (14.8V nominal), 6-parallel configuration which gave it a capacity of ~450 watt-hours.
-The battery was constructed using a spot welder and had an off-shelf 4S BMS.
+The battery was constructed using a spot welder and had an off-shelf 4S Battery Management System (BMS) for regulating charging/discharging.

 We also equipped it with a 80W solar panel to have the battery recharge during the day.